 The Hyatt Regency Clearwater Resort & Spa suits family travel with its spacious swimming pool and kitchenettes in rooms.
 With 287 rooms, it’s far from boutique but staff are friendly and rooms still feel fresh and quiet.

 It’s just a short walk to the beach, local restaurants & Pier 60, the public mingling spot as the sun sets.

 Next up is St Pete, short for St Petersburg, and awash with classy charm.

 It’s only a 45 minute drive from Clearwater, making this an easy day on the road, but the characters of Tarpon Springs, Clearwater and St Pete are so different that it pays to spend enough time in each one.

 The razzle-dazzle feature of St Pete is the Salvador Dali Museum.
-And if the thought of travelling so far to see something so close to home confuses you, it shouldn’t.

 This really is a remarkable museum, with thought provoking tours, stunning architecture and better gazpacho than I had in four years of living in Spain.